dthpulse/rbdsnapshots/README.md

 *@day_list* is a comma-separated list that specifies the days on which a new Snapshot copy for this set is created.
 Valid entries are mon tue wed thu fri sat sun.
 They are not case-sensitive.
 You can specify a range using a dash (-), for example, mon-fri.

 *@hour_list* specifies the hours at which a new Snapshot copy is created for this set.
 Valid entries are whole numbers from 0 to 23.
-You must use a comma-separated list, for example, 7, 19, 21, 23.
+You must use a comma-separated list, for example, 7, 19, 21, 23 or range, for example 7-19.
+It's cron based, indexing from 0.

 Snapmanager is taking list of VMs and their volumes from OpenStack periodically (every 3h by default) and keeps the list in */var/lib/snapmanager/server_list.txt*.